kartoza/geocontext/README-dev.md

 * Set django project root to the path on your host that holds django code e.g.
   ``<path to code base>/django_project``
 * Set the settings option to your setting profile e.g.
   ``core/settings/dev_docker.py``.
-If you need to use custom settings, copy this file e.g. ``dev_docker_tim.py`` and place your modifications in your personalised copy.
 The first import of your custom file should import from dev_docker.

 * manage script (leave default)